-Noticing their teenage son’s growing preference for sports over studies, Richard’s parents enrolled him at Bishop Manogue to benefit from a more structured education.
-While his study habits grew at a Catholic school, so did his respect for the value of hard work–outside of the classroom–and of those who performed it.
-By his early twenties, Richard’s résumé included grocery store bag boy, plumber’s assistant, valet, bellhop, hotel security officer, warehouse stocker, dishwasher, landscaper, and apartment manager.
+Noticing their teenage son’s growing preference for sports over studies, Richard’s parents enrolled him at Bishop Manogue High School where he could benefit from a more structured goal orientated education.
+As his study habits grew in this new environment, so did his respect for the value of hard work, both outside of the classroom, and by those who performed it.
+By his early twenties, Richard’s résumé included grocery store bag boy, [his first taxable job at the age of 14], plumber’s assistant, valet, bellhop, hotel security officer, warehouse stocker, dishwasher, landscaper, and apartment manager.

 Richard Molezzo, Attorney at Law

-A firm believer in due diligence, Richard often holds focus groups before a trial to learn what, besides law itself, may strengthen a case–from what colors a jury likes best to how weather may influence a verdict.
+comes with him.
+A firm believer in due diligence, Richard often holds focus groups before a trial to learn what, besides law itself, may strengthen a case–from what colors a jury likes best to what time of the year is best to influence a verdict in favor of his clients.
 Richard cares about his clients; and when he stands before a jury, he looks them straight in the eye and asks them to choose justice–not vengeance.

 Beyond the Courthouse